Laesod/massimoronca.it/_posts/2015-01-24-elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-three.md

 > This is the third in a series of articles on building a brainfuck interpreter in Elixir.
 In the [first one](http://dev.mikamai.com/post/100075543414/elixir-as-a-parsing-tool-writing-a-brainfuck) we built a minimal brainfuck interpreter that could understand the basic instructions.
-In [the second](http://dev.mikamai.com/post/102283561929/elixir-as-a-parsing-tool-writing-a-brainfuck), we completed it implementing loops.
+In [the second](http://dev.mikamai.com/post/102283561929/elixir-as-a-parsing-tool-writing-a-brainfuck), we completed it by implementing loops.
 In this third episode we'll write a simple compiler to translate Brainfuck instructions to a machine readable intermediate format (AST) and a VM that executes it.

 This post was supposed to be about testing and the command line tools, I changed my mind and I will talk about improving our interpreter and turning it into a compiler.

-Writing a performant compiler is probably one of the most challenging task for a programmer, but the theory behind it is actually quite simple.
+Writing a performant compiler is probably one of the most challenging tasks for a programmer, but the theory behind it is actually quite simple.
 Compilers just *transform* a source code written in a programming language to some other code, usually a different programming language (including intermediate languages and machine language).
 Most of the time, they are built following a common design, this one